chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

 * [`var` (Gene metadata)](#var-(gene-metadata)), which describe each gene in the dataset
 * [`obsm` (Embeddings)](#obsm-(embeddings)), which describe embeddings for each dataset
 * [`uns` (Dataset metadata](#uns-(dataset-metadata)), which describe the dataset as a whole
-* ~~[Presentation metadata](#presentation-metadata), which are used by the application to adjust the presentation of submitted datasets.~~

 ## General Requirements

-* AnnData - The canonical data format for the cellxgene Data Portal is HDF5-backed [AnnData](https://anndata.readthedocs.io/en/latest) as written by version 0.7 of the anndata library.
+* **AnnData** - The canonical data format for the cellxgene Data Portal is HDF5-backed [AnnData](https://anndata.readthedocs.io/en/latest) as written by version 0.7 of the anndata library.
 Part of the rationale for selecting this format is to allow cellxgene to access both the data and metadata within a single file.
 The schema requirements and definitions for the AnnData `X`, `uns`, `obs`, and `obsm` attributes are described below.
-​
-~~An h5ad that observes the schema MUST include a `version` attribute in `uns` which is a `dict`, and that dict will have a key "corpora_schema_version".~~

 *   **No PII**.
 Curators agree to this requirement as part of the data submission policy.
     However, it is not strictly enforced in our validation tooling because it is difficult for software to predict what is and is not PII.
     It is up to the submitter to ensure that no metadata can be personally identifiable: no names, dates of birth, specific locations, etc.
     See this [list](https://docs.google.com/document/d/1sboOmbafvMh3VYjK1-3MAUt0I13UUJfkQseq8ANLPl8/edit) for guidance.

-#### Note on types
+#### *Note on types*
 The types below are python3 types.
 Note that a python3 `str` is a sequence of Unicode code points, which is stored null-terminated and UTF-8-encoded by anndata.

 ## `X` (Matrix Layers)